Kelias-42/Multilayer_Perceptron/README.md

 ## [WORK IN PROGRESS]

-The main idea behind this project is to make a neural network from scratch (without using any Machine Learning library)
+The main idea behind this project is to make a neural network from scratch (without using Machine Learning libraries)